Cambricon/cambricon-k8s-device-plugin/README.md

 ### Preparing your MLU Nodes

-It assumes that the Cambricon drivers and neauware are installed on your MLU Nodes.
+It assumes that the Cambricon drivers and neuware are installed on your MLU Nodes.

 ### Download and build